-The voting faculty consists of all full-time lecturers, instructors, assistant professors, associate professors, professors (including professional librarians in any of these ranks), and Provost.
-Ex officio non-voting members include the President, Vice President for Financial Affairs, Vice President for Institutional Advancement, Vice President for Marketing and Communications, Vice President for Enrollment Services, and Vice President for Intercollegiate Athletics, Associate Provost of Student Success, Director of Evening and Online Enrollment and Student Success, and Registrar.
+The voting faculty consists of all full-time lecturers, instructors, assistant professors, associate professors, professors (including professional librarians in any of these ranks), and the Provost.
+Ex-officio non-voting members include the President, Vice President of Finance and Administration, Vice President of Institutional Advancement, Vice President of Marketing and Communications, Vice President of Enrollment Management, Vice President of Intercollegiate Athletics, Associate Vice President and Dean of Student Success, Associate Vice President of Online and Graduate Programs, and the Registrar.

-Visiting full-time teaching faculty may be appointed with rank of lecturer, instructor, assistant professor, associate professor, or professor.
-Visiting full-time faculty with the rank of lecturer or above will share fully in all responsibilities of the faculty, with the exception of voting rights at meetings of the faculty at large.
+Visiting full-time teaching faculty may be appointed as lecturer, instructor, assistant professor, associate professor, or professor.
+Visiting full-time faculty with the rank of lecturer or above will share all faculty responsibilities, except for voting rights at faculty meetings.